Birth is a personal journey.

-Ultimately, I am proud of myself for defending my values and standing up for what I felt was right for our first baby.
+Ultimately, I am proud of myself for having defended my wishes and standing up for what I felt was right for our first baby.
 I decided I did not want to feel pressured by any doctor telling me what I should or should not do in a situation other than in an emergency.
-This is why I switched providers so far along in my pregnancy — a bold, uncertain move that now feels like the best decision I have ever made.
+This is why I switched providers so far along in my pregnancy — a bold, uncertain move that now feels like the best decision I ever made.

 Every expecting mom should feel the same: educate yourself, don’t give in to something that a doctor wants for you if it doesn’t feel justified or right, and trust that you were born to deliver your baby.
 There is no greater gift in life and millions of women have done it before you.
 You can do it!
 And labor and delivery will not be the “nightmare” you have been taught to believe for years.
 It will be painful, yes, but manageable if you prepare for it, powerful, and beyond transformative.

-I hope you enjoy the site, learn some relevant information, and gain some confidence in the process.
+I hope you enjoy the site, and gain some confidence in the process.
 Birth doesn’t have to be a scary experience… even if our society (media, sources of entertainment, and modern medicine especially) seems to think it has to be.